thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 You can use these models straight out of the box, or you can manipulate their final layers to further train them on your specific use case.

 The reason this works so well is that many of the fundamental parts of perception carry over to all images.
 For instance, check out this great image demonstrating low level feature detection:

+, and this article will show how to build your own in Javascript.
+We'll be leveraging transfer learning to perform super fast training in the browser; if you're interested in more of a deep dive into how image training works, check out [Fast.ai's awesome lesson series](https://fast.ai).

 ![Low Level Features](images/layer-1.png "Low Level Features")